ScienceZoneUK/science-zone-uk/python/IT Support Work/Day4/readme.md

 # IPv4 IPV6

-IPV6 is the latest version and is made up of hexadecimal numbers to increase the number of Unique IP addresses
+IPV6 is the latest version and is made up of hexadecimal numbers to increase the number of Unique IP addresses, its predecessor tho still in use has a limit of 4.3 billion addresses.
+As technology is advancing, more and more devices log on to the internet every day, making it not enough or suitable for use in this day and age the IPv6 has 340 undecillion addresses, which is more than enough for now, at least until we expand to Mars in the future.